carblue/acos5_gui/README.md

 **ATTENTION**: Known Issue: Driver and acos5_gui are designed to retain readiness for operation of ACS proprietary tools with a card.
 While testing that with ACS ACSCMU, I did a Login and changed the token label.
 The result was, that ACSCMU corrupted EF.TokenInfo file 0x5032.
 This is just another example why ACSCMU of client kit IMO is suboptimal.
 One has to correct EF.TokenInfo manually afterwards.
 Otherwise acos5_gui can't decode and display that file's content any more.
 OpenSC's ASN.1 parsing is more tolerant (than libtasn1) towards that issue and will read and interpret the misplaced "tokenflags".<br>

-The default in dub.json (with new D binding opensc code) assumes an OpenSC binary version 0.21.0 is installed.
-For an OpenSC binary version 0.20.0, change "subConfigurations": "opensc": "deimos" to "opensc": "deimosPrior".
+The default in dub.json assumes an OpenSC binary version 0.25.0 or 0.25.1 is installed.
+For an OpenSC binary version 0.24.0, change "subConfigurations": "opensc": "deimos" to "opensc": "deimosPrior".
-It's recommended to use OpenSC binary version 0.21.0.
+It's recommended to use OpenSC binary version 0.25.

 Next to libraries required according to dub.json, both libraries built from the driver repo are prerequisites being installed and OpenSC (opensc.conf) configured to use them:
 **This repo will always be closely related to the driver acos5 development.
 Make sure to have the latest commit installed.**